datatravelandexperiments/fna/README.md

 ## Configuration

-Unless otherwise directed by a command line option, `fna` tries to read `vlju/config.toml` or `fna/config.toml` from XDG locations (e.g. `$HOME/.config/`).
+Unless otherwise directed by a command line option, `fna` tries to read `fnattr/vlju.toml` or `fnattr/fna.toml` from XDG locations (e.g. `$HOME/.config/`).
 The former is shared by all tools using the Vlju library, while the latter applies only to the `fna` command.

-This file can define keys and classes associated with web sites, mapping from a compact ID to a URL.
-(The other direction does not yet exist.)
+This file can define keys and classes associated with web sites, mapping between a compact ID to a URL.
-The distribution file `config/config.toml` contains some examples.
+The distribution file `config/vlju.toml` contains some examples.

 See [doc/configuration.md](doc/configuration.md) for more information.